TharinduDR/TransQuest/README.md

 TransQuest provides state-of-the-art models for Quality Estimation.

 ## Installation
 you first need to install PyTorch.
+THe recommended PyTorch version is 1.5.
 Please refer to [PyTorch installation page](https://pytorch.org/get-started/locally/#start-locally) regarding the specific install command for your platform.

 When PyTorch has been installed, you can install from source by cloning the repository and running: